 - Carry a purse or backpack with secure zippers.
 I personally love my PacSafe products because they have a ton of anti-theft features such as mesh (to prevent slashing), locks, and zipper security additions.
 If someone was going to get into my backpack, I’m 99% sure I would have known.

 - If you are sitting down at a restaurant, hold on to your bag.
 My Pacsafe backpack also has a strap that unlocks so I can attach it to a chair and feel better about it being secure.

 - Be aware of your belongings AT ALL TIMES.
-This seems like a given but we’ve all be in a position where we let our guard down.
+This seems like a given but we’ve all been in a position where we let our guard down.
 Just make sure you are always paying attention to the people around you and the items you’re carrying.
-Not every person that accidentally bumps you is trying to steal your stuff (the sidewalks are super narrow!) so don’t feel like you have to cling to your purse like it’s a newborn baby, just pay attention. 😉
+Not every person that accidentally bumps you is trying to steal your stuff (the sidewalks are super narrow!) so don’t feel like you have to cling to your purse like it’s a newborn baby, just pay attention.

 - People selling drugs – While we didn’t encounter anyone selling “real” drugs while in Lisbon a few guys tried to get us to buy what they said was pot, but was actually bay leaves rolled up *cue the eye-rolling*.
 We simply told them no and kept walking.
 In fact, anytime someone tried to sell us something on the street we only had to say no and found that most of the time they would move on to the next person instead of being persistent.

 If you do find yourself in an emergency situation while visiting Lisbon dial 112 (emergency number) or visit a local police station.
 All this to say, we never once felt unsafe while in Lisbon but it’s best to be cautious when traveling anywhere.
-Every Lisbon local that we chatted with was incredibly helpful, friendly, and showed warm hospitality to us during our 4 days in Lisbon. 🙂
+Every Lisbon local that we chatted with was incredibly helpful, friendly, and showed warm hospitality to us during our four days in Lisbon.

 Key Phrases to Know When Visiting Portugal